Erich-Reitz/noro/README.md

 This project is written in the [Nim](https://nim-lang.org/) programming language and requires version 2.0.0 or greater.
 To install Nim, visit: [Install Nim](https://nim-lang.org/install.html).
 Building the project requires `Nimble` which is bundled with Nim installation.
-To the build the binary, execute `nimble build` in the project directory.
+To the build the binary, execute `nimble build --multimethods:on` in the project directory.

 ### Commands
 - format: `find src/ -name "*.nim" -exec nimpretty {} \;`